Do you want to know more about basic SEO for architects in 2022 and beyond?

 - Topics should come from someone with experience and everyday expertise in order to have T – Trustworthy.
 If the individual Googles your name and they discover you are a cleaner by day, are they to trust your architectural ability?
 Probably not.
 Make sure your LinkedIn and any journals you’ve written for are relevant and highlight you and your skills to the best of your ability.

-- Writing for journals (as mentioned above) or other high-quality sites, help you build the A – Authoritativeness.
+- Writing for journals (as mentioned above) or other high-quality sites, helps you build A – Authoritativeness.
 If you’ve written for Architects Journal or Dezeen, it helps Google (and your customer) know that you have the E – Expertise in what you do.

 - Few negative reviews/associations with the page – a torrent of negative feedback about your site will not help you improve E-A-T.